interplaynetary/p2p-template/README.md

-# The Realization of Social-Material-Truth in Free Association: A Proof of a Truly Free Association of Producers
+# Proof and Strategy for a Truly Free Association of Free Individuals
 Version 1.0.3

-**Definitions:**
-- Direct Mutual Contribution: A ↔ B (A and B directly contribute to each other)
-- Transitive Mutual Contribution: A ↔ B ↔ C (A and B transitively contribute to each other via B)
-- Social-Material-Coordination: D ↔ E (D and E socially-coordinate their social and or material-production)

-**Let us finally imagine, for a change, a directly/transitively mutualistic free-association of free individuals, coordinating their social and or material production without any centralized control or planning.
-Without the need for private-property or the state.**
+We present a formulation of a legitimate alternative to capitalism that allows for the spontaneous self-actualization of each individual through all others without any centralized control, planning, private-property or the state!

-Such coordination requires more than mere abstract agreement or forced cooperation - it demands real contribution to each other's self-actualization (contributions towards needs, values, goals, social and or material dependencies etc.).
+Such coordination requires more than mere abstract agreement or forced cooperation - it demands real contribution to each other's self-actualization (contributions towards needs, values, goals, social and/or material dependencies etc.).

 **In this free-association, the share of each individual in the surplus-distribution of others is equal to their share of the other's total mutual-recognition of contribution towards their own self-actualization (self-actualization of the other)!**

-In this proof, we demonstrate how social-material-truth is realized through free-association: surplus flows according to mutual recognition of real contributions, relations activate only through genuine desire and participation, and these properties persist even as relations compose into complex social structures.
+Surplus flows according to mutual recognition of real contributions, relations activate only through genuine desire and participation, and these properties persist even as relations compose into complex social structures.

 Simple math reveals how in free-association: false recognition/relations naturally decay while true recognition/relations strengthens - that recognition and social-relations organized on the basis of this free-association necessarily tend towards social-material-truth.

+---

 **Let:**
-- Recognition = one's acknowledgment of contributions towards one's own self-actualization (contributions towards one's needs, values, goals, social and or material dependencies etc.)
+- Recognition = one's acknowledgment of contributions towards one's own self-actualization (contributions towards one's needs, values, goals, social and/or material dependencies etc.)

 **For any participants A and B:**
 1. A can (re)-attribute to B a share of A's total recognition of contribution towards A's self-actualization
 2. B can (re)-attribute to A a share of B's total recognition of contribution towards B's self-actualization

 **Let:**
-- Mutual-Recognition(A, B) = min(B-share-of-A's-total-recognition,  A-share-of-B's-total-recognition) = Mutual-Contribution towards the self-actualization of each other (contributions towards each others needs, values, goals, social and or material dependencies etc.)
+- Mutual-Recognition(A, B) = min(B-share-of-A's-total-recognition,  A-share-of-B's-total-recognition) = Mutual-Contribution towards the self-actualization of each other (contributions towards each others needs, values, goals, social and/or material dependencies etc.)

-Associations are relations where:
+Association = a set of relations where:
-1. Each relation consists of (Provider-Role, User-Role)
+1. Each relation consists of (*Provider-Role*, *User-Role*)
-2. Each Role has a Holder who can:
+2. Each *Role* has a *Holder* who can:
-   - Express Desire (Will to Play)
+   - Express *Desire* (Will to Play)
-   - Express Playing (Active-Participation)
+   - Express *Playing* (Active-Participation)
 3. Relations become Active only when:
-   - Both Role-Holders express Desire
+   - Both *Role-Holders* express *Desire*
-   - Both Role-Holders express Playing
+   - Both *Role-Holders* express *Playing*
 4. Relations can be composed into larger structures while maintaining these properties

 **Let:**